 Flint and Steel techniques were the method of choice for starting fires in the age of Lewis and Clark.
 It requires a hard carbon steel, a harder piece of rock and ember tinder such as char cloth.
 Learning this skill helps you truly understand how fire works and how to respect and grow and ember into a flame.

-Metal and a rock is hit in just he right matter than a tiny sliver or iron is shaved off.
-Heat from friction and exposure to oxygen causes iron to ignite.
+Metal and a rock is hit in just he right manner that a tiny sliver or iron is shaved off.
+Heat from friction and exposure to oxygen causes the fleck of iron to ignite.
 This blob of molten iron is hot enough to create an ember in certain tinders such as char cloth.
-The ember grown in the tinder by blowing on it until it bursts into flames.
+The ember grows in the tinder by blowing on it until it bursts into flames.

 The type of steel you use for your stiker really matters.
-You can get a spark from Stainless Steel, but it is insanely difficult with just a piece of flint.
-You want a hard, high carbon steel.
-A purpose made striker generally works best.
+It is possible to get a spark from Stainless Steel, but it is insanely difficult with just a piece of flint.
+You want a hard, high carbon steel without chrome in it.
+A purpose made striker generally works best, but there are many other options that will also work.

 High carbon knife